Key Takeaways:

 Spousal Support:

-To qualify for a summary dissolution, however, you and your spouse must agree that neither one of you will ever get alimony.
+To qualify for a summary dissolution, you and your spouse must agree that neither one of you will ever get alimony.

 Division of Property:

 For a summary dissolution to be granted, both parties must sign an agreement detailing how community property and debt will be divided.
-This includes who gets the TV, how retirement benefits are broken up, and who has custody of the pets.

 Residency Requirements:

-There are also residency requirements to qualify for summary dissolution.
 Either you or your spouse must have lived in California for at least the past six months.

 Beyond that, you must have lived in the county in which you file for at least three months.
-These are general rules for any divorce in the Golden State, but they also apply in these cases.

-How To File For Summary Dissolution
+How Do You File For Summary Dissolution?

 If your case checks off all these boxes, you can proceed with summary dissolution.
 From here, it’s a fairly straightforward task.

-First, you must determine the correct court in which to file, based on the county or counties where you and your spouse reside.
+You will have to determine the correct court in which to file, based on the county or counties where you and your spouse reside.

 In relatively simple cases where there is little to argue over or fight about, it can be a quick and easy way for you and your spouse to dissolve your marriage and move on with your lives.